azgs/Storymap_API/README.md

 # Storymap API

 This application provides an interface for programmatically accessing information from Storymap features and metadata tables.

+### Application Design
+HTTP GET requests are routed through Flask (a Python web framework), to query and return results from the PostgreSQL database.

+### Application usage
+- The application is ready to be used as a pre-built docker container:

+- The docker container can also be built from scratch locally:

+- The Flask application can also be directly run locally for testing purposes: